 The Belgian results were developed by EUROSTAT and can be consulted on the website below.
-The results relate to the reference year 2015 for incomes and 2014 for consumption items.
-Both the micro totals (HBS/SILC) and the macro aggregates of the national accounts are distributed across 5 income quintiles for each income and consumption component.
+The results relate to the period 2015 to 2019 for the income items and to the year 2014 for the consumption items.
+Both the micro totals (HBS/SILC) and the macro aggregates of the national accounts are distributed across 10 income deciles for each income and consumption component.
 The differences between the micro and macro variables are identified on the basis of a coverage ratio, whereby the totals of the micro variables are compared with the totals of the national accounts.
-For each Member State there is also a sensitivity analysis in which various assumptions are simulated in order to test the robustness of the results.
 That analysis also includes a number of indicators for measuring inequality between the household groups.

 The methodological choices made in developing the results are also described in a document made available on the experimental section of their website.
 The results have experimental status and may therefore be revised on a regular basis as work on the project progresses.